-Additionally, the project aimed at enhancing women's involvement in rolling out decentralised peacebuilding efforts, such as early warning structures, county and district security councils, and cross-border dialogues10.
+Additionally, the project aimed enhancing women's involvement rolling out decentralised peacebuilding efforts, such as early warning structures, county and district security councils, and cross-border dialogues.

-The project had two inter-linked outcomes:
+inter-linked The project had two outcomes:

-- Duty-bearers are responsive to the different security needs of women and girls in conformity with international and national policy and legal frameworks, including LNAP 1325. - Community-based women leaders influence justice and security reform processes, especially in border areas, and demand accountability at all levels.
+- Dutv-bearers are responsive the different security needs women and girls in conformity with international and national policy and legal frameworks, including LNAP 1325. - Community-based women leaders influence justice and security reform processes, especially in border areas, and demand accountability at all levels.

-The project was implemented in Montserrado, Grand Cape Mount, Bomi, Lofa, Nimba, Grand Gedeh and Maryland counties and collaborated with GoL ministries, SSIs, peace huts and CSOs.
+The project was implemented Montserrado, Grand Cape Mount, Bomi, Lofa, Nimba, Grand Gedeh and Maryland counties and collaborated with GoL ministries, SSIs, peace huts and CSOs.